 The differences between therapy dogs and service dogs, like PSDs, can be a little blurry, so let’s look at some of the distinctions:

-Service dogs, like seeing eyeing dogs, act like guides and perform jobs for their owners to help them accomplish everyday tasks and keep them safe.
-According to the Americans with Disabilities Act (ADA), therapy dogs are dogs that provide comfort just by being with a person.
+Service dogs, like seeing-eye dogs, act like guides and perform jobs for their owners to help them accomplish everyday tasks and keep them safe.
+According to the Americans with Disabilities Act, therapy dogs provide comfort just by being with a person.
 Since they have not been trained to perform a specific job or task, they do not qualify as service animals.

 Service dogs are working dogs and are not considered pets.

 Are there special laws that apply to PSDs?